upenn-cis198/homework4/README.md

 You will find these useful.

 ### Structopt

 Structopt allows us to declare a struct which specifies our program's command line arguments.
 Structopt takes care of the parsing, and returns an instance of this struct which we can simply `instance.field` to get the arguments.
-Familiarize yourself with this crate and create the command line arguments as specified in the input section.
+You should already be familiar with `Structopt` from homework2.

 Please put this struct in it's own module and file called `args.rs`.
 Declare a type called `Opt` which defines your command line args.
-You may find the structopt per field attributes: "short", "long", "conflicts_with", useful.
+You may find the structopt per field attributes: `short`, `long`, `conflicts_with`, useful.

 Notice the type of the field tells structopt how to parse the commands.
 My `dont_trace`, and `to_trace` are of type `Vec<String>`.

 ### Byteorder

-The byteorder trait is used by my provided `util.rs` code, not need to worry about it.
+The byteorder trait is used by the provided `util.rs` code; no need to worry about it.

 ### Using Ptrace

-Ptrace is quite complicated.
+`ptrace` is quite complicated.
 I will attempt to give some brief pointers here, in class I will cover the general algorithm.

 The tracee starts in a stopped state waiting for the tracer to let it continue.
-In general we use ptrace(syscall) to allow the tracee to continue, after that we wait for the next ptrace event using waitpid, waitpid returns a WaitStatus which we can match on to do many things based on the type of event.
+In general we use `ptrace(syscall)` to allow the tracee to continue, after that we wait for the next `ptrace` event using `waitpid`, `waitpid` returns a `WaitStatus` which we can match on to do many things based on the type of event.

 #### Starting ptrace

 The child should do the following things:
-1) Call ptrace traceme() to set itself up for being traced.
+1. Call `ptrace traceme()` to set itself up for being traced.
-2) Call raise(SIGSTOP) this basically has the child stop itself until the tracer is ready.
+2. Call `raise(SIGSTOP)` --- this basically has the child stop itself until the tracer is ready.
    This ensures the tracer has time to get set up, otherwise there is a race condition between parent and child.
 Notice child is stopped here.
-3) Child is continued by parent...
+3. Child is continued by parent...
 (See parent actions below)
-4) Child calls execvp to run process.
+4. Child calls `execvp` to run process.

 The parent should do the following things.
-1) Wait for child to be ready by calling waitpid on it's pid (this waits on the child to send the SIGSTOP to itself (see child actions above)).
+1. Wait for child to be ready by calling `waitpid` on it's `pid` (this waits on the child to send the `SIGSTOP` to itself (see child actions above)).
-2) Call ptrace_set_options (provided by me) to properly set up ptrace to track all the events we're interested in.
+2. Call `ptrace_set_options` (provided by me) to properly set up `ptrace` to track all the events we're interested in.
-3) Call ptrace(syscall, child_pid) to let it continue (step #3 on the child).
+3. Call `ptrace(syscall, child_pid)` to let it continue (step 3 on the child).
-4) From here the parent and child are ready to work together to trace system calls.
+4. From here the parent and child are ready to work together to trace system calls.

 You should set your system tracing loop as follows:
 ```rust